 Ah, the college years, spent in the Central portion of the country.
 Attending school in the late 60’s and early 70’s, if I played golf then, I don’t recall the details.
 Everything is kind of fuzzy.
 I’m starting fresh here.
 Let’s explore this great area of the country together.
 The Central include: North Dakota, South Dakota, Nebraska, Kansas, Oklahoma, Texas, Minnesota, Iowa, Arkansas, Missouri, Louisiana, Wisconsin, Illinois, Mississippi, Michigan, Indiana, Kentucky, Tennessee, Alabama, and Ohio.

-We are traveling across country from Colorado to Illinois (and back).
-We are frugal travelers on this trip, so the two men and one woman will be sharing a room.
-My question again, “who sleeps with Sally?”
+This should more accurately read One Bad, One “Badderer”, One Blonde.
+If you are a Baby Boomer, you know where I stole this phrase.
+If not, google The Mod Squad.
+We were traveling across country from Colorado to Illinois (and back).
+We were frugal travelers on this trip, so the two men and one woman (without their spouses) will be sharing a room.
+My question is, “who sleeps with Sally?”
 Since we are siblings, I hope the answer is NOBODY!

 Three of the Springfield “kids”, Scott, Sally, and Steve are headed to a College Homecoming.
 Back in the ‘60’s and ‘70’s we somehow all ended up at Aurora College in Aurora, IL.